 - Signs and symptoms of COVID-19.
 See section 3.2. - How COVID-19 is spread.
-See section 3.3. - Physical distancing in workplaces see section 3.4.3.4 - Cleaning routines and hygiene controls (including respiratory hygiene, cough etiquette, handwashing - Use of Personal Protection Equipment (PPE) and medical equipment (e.g. thermometers, disposable gloves, face coverings, and disinfectants) as relevant and in accordance with public health - What to do if an employee or a member of the public becomes unwell and believe they have been exposed to COVID-19.
-See section 3.7 - When individuals in the workplace have had contact with a confirmed case of COVID-19. - Cleaning offices and public spaces where there are suspected or confirmed cases of COVID-19. - Rubbish disposal, including tissues. - Restricted movement Advice. - Familiarising key staff with the COVID-19 business continuity plan.
+See section 3.3. - Physical distancing in workplaces see section 3.4.4.4 - · Cleaning routines and hygiene controls (including respiratory hygiene, cough etiquette, handwashing. - Use of Personal Protection Equipment (PPE) and medical equipment (e.g. thermometers, disposable gloves, face coverings, and disinfectants) as relevant and in accordance with public health - What to do if an employee or a member of the public becomes unwell and believe they have been exposed to COVID-19.
+See section 3.8.1. - When individuals in the workplace have had contact with a confirmed case of COVID-19. - Cleaning offices and public spaces where there are suspected or confirmed cases of COVID-19. - Rubbish disposal, including tissues. - Travel Restrictions.
+(See section 4.3.3). - Restricted movement Advice. - Familiarising key staff with the COVID-19 business continuity plan.
 (See section 4.1). - Cross-training workers and establish covering arrangements to minimise disruptions.